 The challenge when trying to find the best month to have a wedding is thinking about so many factors, such as cost, venue availability, weather, design,

-There are many options when trying to find the best month to have a wedding.
-Typically people have a few things in mind that are non-negotiables, like the city where the wedding will take place or your venue.
+There are many options when finding the best month to have a wedding.
+Typically, people have a few things in mind that are non-negotiables, like the city where the wedding will take place or your venue.
 But if you’re open to considering the best month to have a wedding for cost or other reasons, Wedistry’s blog post is for you.

 The sooner you can decide on a wedding date, the better.
 You will want to get some details set as soon as possible.
 The wedding venue is at the top of that list because you can’t replace your preferred wedding venue.